naver/svc/README.md

 ![diagram](./doc/img/diagram.png)

-1. Each "Screen" has "Views" and "CT"(control tower).
+1. Each "Screen" has "Views" and "ControlTower".
-2. "Views" don't know "CT" directly.
-It knows "CT" as "UseCase"
+2. "Views" don't know "ControlTower" directly.
+It knows "ControlTower" as "UseCase"
-3. "CT" knows "Views"'s public methods and fields.
+3. "ControlTower" knows "Views"'s public methods and fields.
-4. Each "Views" and "CT" has "Screen"
+4. Each "Views" and "ControlTower" has "Screen"